 If you love press on nails, you know how important it is to have a strong glue.
-That's why in the beginning months of starting this business, I spent 3 months researching the best adhesives for keeping your manicure looking great for days or weeks.
+That's why before I started my business, I spent 3 months researching the best adhesives for keeping your manicure looking great for days or weeks.

 Choosing the right nail glue for your press-ons can seem tricky, but with our guide you'll be able to find the one that works for you.